 I first learned the basics of web development in the 2000s, and have since contributed to web applications code in my corporate jobs and worked with HTML&CSS in the context of ebooks.

-But the first real website I made and published from scratch was the first version of my personal site that I built two years ago.
+Though the first real website I made and published from scratch was the first version of my personal site that I built two years ago.

 It was a single